Andy Summers’ Guitars and GearPublished : - Author : Dan Kopilovic

 - Mesa Boogie Triaxis Pre-Amp

 - Fishman Ellipse Matrix Blend (pre-amp for acoustic)

 - Mesa Boogie 2×12 sealed-back Rectifier cabinets

-But, the two effects which were really the key to the Andy’s sound with the Police are the Maestro Echoplex tape delay, and the Electro Harmonix Electric Mistress.
+But, the two effects which were really the key to Andy’s sound with the Police are the Maestro Echoplex tape delay and the Electro Harmonix Electric Mistress.

-He also used the Lovepedal RH Eternity for The Police reunion tour in 2007, which was made specially for Summers by Sean Michael.
+He also used the Lovepedal RH Eternity for The Police reunion tour in 2007, which was made especially for Summers by Sean Michael.

-Here’s another interview with Andy recorded sometime in 1987, featuring his gear at the time:
+Here’s an interview with Andy recorded sometime in 1987, featuring his gear at the time:

 Andy Summers’ Guitar Strings